Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_3/README.md

   ![](./media/image25.png)

-Vivado IPI automatically puts together all the AXI signals as a bus interface S_AXI which can be collapsed or expanded on the canvas as needed.
+Vivado IP integrator  automatically puts together all the AXI signals as a bus interface S_AXI which can be collapsed or expanded on the canvas as needed.

   ![](./media/image26.png)

 After an AXI interface is inferred for a module, the Connection Automation feature of IP integrator  becomes available for the module.
 This feature offers connectivity options to connect a slave interface to a master interface, or the master to the slave.
 You have already used this feature in Part 2 of this Lab.

 If the names of your ports do not match with standard AXI interface names, you can force the creation of an interface and map the physical ports to the logical ports by using the